-See a specialist in travel related diseases at least 6 months before you travel to Nepal - this is especially true if you have never traveled outside your home country before.
+See a specialist in travel related diseases at least 6 months before you travel to Nepal - this is especially true if you have never traveled outside your home country before as some vaccination take up to 6 months for a full course!.

 If you don't know where to find one consult your General Practitioner.
 Today many countries have tropical disease clinics in large cities.